-Since 1997, MDWFP personnel have monitored statewide deer road kill in an effort to gain trend information about population levels and to compare rates over time.
+Since 1997, MDWFP per-sonnel have monitored statewide deer road kill in an effort to gain trend information about population levels and to compare rates over time.
 All dead deer observed on or adjacent to roads and highways are recorded during the personnel's regular course of travel from October 1 - January 31.
 The cause of death of these animals is assumed to be a vehicle collision.
 The specific location by county is recorded for every deer observed.
 Personnel also record their monthly mileage.
 In the past the average number of deer observed per 10,000 miles was calculated by district.
 However, with changing district lines and MDWFP personnel routinely traveling outside their home district, we have changed this to a statewide average and not district averages.

-Graphical monthly statewide summaries of these data are presented in Figure 2.
-The precise value and accuracy of this method of data collection has not been critically evaluated.
-No evaluation has been made to determine if number of vehicles on the highways has increased, decreased, or remained constant.
-Therefore, any inferences or interpretation of these data should be approached cautiously.
-Every effort has been made to standardize sampling protocol.

-When these data are examined graphically, fluctuations over time are apparent.
+Observed road kill has increased consistently since data col-Graphical monthly statewide summaries of these data are lection began in 1997.
+The data from 2010-2011 showed the highpresented in Figure 2.
+The precise value and accuracy of this est observed road kill average ever recorded.
+These data suggest method of data collection has not been critically evaluated.
+No that the deer herd may be at an all-time high (Table 3). evaluation has been made to determine if number of vehicles on the highways has increased, decreased, or remained constant.
+MDWFP also collects road-kill data from State Farm Insurance Therefore, any inferences or interpretation of these data should be Company.
+According to State Farm's estimates there were 13,489 approached cautiously.
+Every effort has been made to standardize deer-vehicle collisions in Mississippi during 2010 - 2011, which is sampling protocol. a decrease from 14,738 in 2009 - 2010 and 14,327 in 2008 - 2009.
+These estimates contradict the increasing trend from MDWFP per-When these data are examined graphically, fluctuations over sonnel's road-kill observations.
+However, this reduction is about time are apparent.
 Certain assumptions may be logical.
-For example, an increase in observed deer vehicular related mortality is a result of an increase in deer activity.
-Data are currently collected from October through January.
-Activity peaked during the fall and winter around breeding seasons, when deer activity is at its highest.
+For ex-1,250 accidents, which may have been a function of a reduction ample, an increase in observed deer vehicular related mortality in claims or slightly fewer vehicles on the road.
+Also, Mississippi is a result of an increase in deer activity.
+Data are currently colranked 25th in the nation in total deer-vehicle collisions.
+Pennsyllected from October through January.
+Activity peaked during the vania had the highest with 101,299 total deer-vehicle collisions, fall and winter around breeding seasons, when deer activity is at and Michigan followed having 78,304.
+Claims in both states were its highest. reduced as well.
+The deer-vehicle collisions in these states are a A second assumption is that observations of road kills by result of exceedingly high deer densities and a high number of vehicles on the roads.
+The statewide deer density in Mississippi